ucl-comp0035/coursework-1-Rose-Pip/comp0035_coursework1.md

 5. Level of complexity of the requirements for the software: simple visuals and direct user purposes

+Justification:

 ## Definition of the business need
 ### Problem definition
+City Hall is the headquarters of the Greater London Authority (GLA), which comprises the Mayor of London and the London Assembly.
+This authority has an onging 'Urban Greening' project to improve the environment in Great London.
+One of the actions taken in this project is planting trees in the Great London area.
+The City Hall would like to examine the effectiveness of their tree planting action in real time.
+A real-time map of the recorded tree distribution data in Great London boroughs will help them to achieve their goals.
+London is a growing city.It is predicted that the population of Great London area will increase to up to 3 million people.
+Thus, an effective and efficient green infrastructure network will be vital to help the city stay healthy and liveable as the population becomes larger.
+In long run, the 'Urban Greening' project will help to reduce Global warming's impact on London's wheather and to increase the sustainability of the local economy with decrease in CO2 footprint.
+All visuals and data will be open to the UK citizen according to the transparency policies.

 ### Target audience

-### Questions to be answered using the dataset
+London City Hall - Use the real time tree distribution map to examine the effectiveness of their tree planting action, and to seek for improvements in their greening strategies.
+Citizens are alse encouraged to use the web app.

 ### Suggested web app
 1. Real-time map of the tree distribution in Great London Boroughs (a few most common tree species will be coloured distinguishly)
-2. The real-time map is open to all Uk citizens.
-3. The map has a zooming function.
-The users can zoom in to view the specific longitude and latitude of trees in the borough they are interested in.
+2. The map has a zooming function.
+The user can zoom in to view the specific longitude and latitude of trees in the borough they are interested in.
+3. The legends on the map state the total amount of trees recorded in each borough (it is a dynamic legend, where the boroughs are ordered according to the quantity of trees in that region).

 ## Data preparation and exploration
 ### Data preparation